RIT Engineering Students Take Toyota Production System Learning From Classroom to Practical Application at Raymond

 This is the second time Raymond has hosted RIT students at its headquarters to bring TPS into practical application.
 Scott Campbell, TPS manager at Raymond, and Daphne Dallard, TPS engineer at Raymond, worked with the students in Greene.

-The Raymond Corporation is a global provider of end to end warehouse solutions, fleet management, forklift training and support to increase efficiency and lower costs throughout material handling operations.
-Raymond forklifts are engineered to achieve higher performance, enhance operator comfort and increase efficiency.
-Raymond manufactures a full line of forklift trucks — including reach trucks, pallet jacks, pallet stackers, sit down and stand up forklifts, orderpickers and turret trucks.
-The iWAREHOUSE fleet management and warehouse optimization system provides solutions to manage industrial vehicle fleets, labor efficiencies and warehouses.
+The Raymond Corporation is a global provider of end-to-end warehouse solutions, fleet management, forklift training and support to increase efficiency and lower costs throughout material handling operations.
+Raymond® forklifts are engineered to achieve higher performance, enhance operator comfort and increase efficiency.
+Raymond manufactures a full line of forklift trucks — including reach trucks, pallet jacks, pallet stackers, sit-down and stand-up forklifts, orderpickers and turret trucks.
+The iWAREHOUSE® fleet management and warehouse optimization system provides solutions to manage industrial vehicle fleets, labor efficiencies and warehouses.
 Additionally, flexible automation, customized solutions and industry-leading consultation from Raymond further enhance and streamline processes while helping customers to drive down costs.
-Raymond is a recipient of the Toyota Industries Co.
-President’s Award, Toyota’s highest honor, and the 2015 Manufacturing Leadership Award from Frost & Sullivan.
+Raymond is a recipient of the 2015 Manufacturing Leadership Award from Frost & Sullivan

 ©2016 The Raymond Corporation.
 All rights reserved.